Energhia-Nova/CompactShop/README.md

 CompactShop
 ===========

-Compact Shop CMS ased on a Kohana Framework 3.3
+Compact Shop CMS based on a Kohana Framework 3.3